schulzefelix/laravel-stat-search-analytics/README.md

 $ composer require schulzefelix/laravel-stat-search-analytics
 ```

-You must install this service provider.
+In Laravel 5.5 the package will autoregister the service provider.
+In Laravel 5.4 you must install this service provider.
 ```php
 // config/app.php
 'providers' => [